 - Leave it on for 30 to 60 minutes, or overnight.

-- Wash your hair and scalp with normal or tar shampoo and leave on for five minutes.
+- Wash your hair and scalp with normal, anti-dandruff, or tar shampoo and leave on for five minutes.

-After treating with VCO, it should be easier to take scales off gently.
+After treating with VCO, it should be easier to loosen and remove some scales gently.
 Do it while your scalp is still damp and the scales are the softest and loose.
 Then:

-- Put a plastic comb flat against the scale and rub it in a circle.
+- Put a plastic comb flat against the scale and gently rub it in a circle.

 - As the scale loosens, try to comb it out of your hair.

 - Wash your hair to remove any leftover scales.

 Don't pull too hard or too quickly.
-Doing so can hurt your skin or make you lose hair.
+Doing so can hurt your skin, cause bleeding, or make you lose hair.
 After you've taken the scaly layer off, apply your prescription treatment.